tezos/tezos/docs/introduction/various.rst

     mkdir /tmp/tz-data
     DATA_DIR='/tmp/tz-data' ./src/bin_node/tezos-sandboxed-node.sh 1 --connections 1

-You can event provide a custom `identity.json` and `config.json` to the sandboxed node by placing them in the data directory.
+You can even provide a custom `identity.json` and `config.json` to the sandboxed node by placing them in the data directory.